joncoop/odin/README.md

 ## About

-Odin is a simple, easy-to-understand, bloat-free framework that can be used to quickly create complex, fully-responsive layouts.
+Odin is a simple, easy-to-understand grid framework that can be used to quickly create complex, fully-responsive layouts.
 View the documentation to [get started](http://joncoop.github.io/odin/).

 ## History